 Mnemonic Device: Kings Hate Dragons Because Dragons Can’t Make Money.

-Explanation: to remember the Metric prefixes and base unit (Kilo, Hecto, Deca, Base, Deci, Centi, Milli, Micro).
+Explanation: to remember the Metric prefixes, or the decimal ladder, and base unit (Kilo, Hecto, Deca, Base, Deci, Centi, Milli, Micro).

 Great Mighty King Henry Died By Drinking Chunky Milk